sickcodes/Docker-OSX/README.md

 sudo modprobe kvm
 ```

-## Additional boot instructions for when you are creating your container using whatever [method](https://github.com/sickcodes/Docker-OSX#container-creation-examples) you choose
+## Additional boot instructions for when you are [creating your container](https://github.com/sickcodes/Docker-OSX#container-creation-examples)

 - Boot the macOS Base System